Isaac-Fate/mathematical-analysis/_sources/Riemann-Stieltjes Integral/Integrators of Bounded Variation.md

 And we write $V(x)$ instead of $V_a^x(\alpha)$ to emphasize that the total variation is a function of $x$.

-Observe that $V(x)$ is monotonically increasing, hence we shall prove $f$ is integrable w.r.t. $V(x)$ mainly relies on Riemann's condition ({prf:ref}`thm:28`).
+Observe that $V(x)$ is monotonically increasing, hence we shall prove $f$ is integrable w.r.t. $V(x)$ mainly relies on Riemann's criterion ({prf:ref}`thm:28`).
 We intend to bound the difference between the upper and the lower sum, which is shown in the following, with an arbitrarily small positive number.

 ```{math}
 \begin{align*}